MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/accessibility-testing-in-devtools.md

     *   A green check mark icon indicates that the element is keyboard-focusable.
     *   A gray circle with diagonal line indicates that the element isn't keyboard-focusable.

-For detailed steps, see [Check individual elements for text contrast, screen reader text, and keyboard support](accy-test-inspect-tool.md#check-individual-elements-for-text-contrast-screen-reader-text-and-keyboard-support).
+For detailed walkthrough steps, navigate to [Check individual elements for text contrast, screen reader text, and keyboard support](test-inspect-tool.md#check-individual-elements-for-text-contrast-screen-reader-text-and-keyboard-support).

 ### Using the Inspect tool to hover over the webpage to highlight the DOM and CSS

-For detailed walkthrough steps, see [Using the Inspect tool to hover over the webpage to highlight the DOM and CSS](accy-test-inspect-tool.md#using-the-inspect-tool-to-hover-over-the-webpage-to-highlight-the-dom-and-css).

 When the **Inspect** tool is active, selecting any element in the rendered page opens the **Elements** tool, showing the HTML of the element in the DOM tree and showing the applied CSS properties in the **Styles** tab.